brandonrobertz/autoscrape-py/README.md

 Full listing of options

+    Interactively crawl, find searchable forms, input data to them and scrape data on the results, from an initial BASEURL.

+    Usage:
-    scrape.py [OPTION]...
+        scrape.py [OPTION...]
 BASEURL

-        Interactively crawl, find searchable forms, input data to them and scrape the data on a webpage, from an initial BASEURL.

-    Crawl-specific options
+    Crawl-Specific Options
+        These options control the crawling capabilities of the scraper.
+        You can either have the crawler simply crawl a site, saving data as it goes along (see below,  Data-Saving Options) or combine crawl with form-discovery and scraping (see Interactive Form Search Options below).

         --maxdepth 10
             Maximum depth to crawl a site (in search of form if the option "--form-match [string]" is specified, see below).